 Popcorn healthy snacks are made of 100% natural whole grain, which makes it one of the best snack options.
 Scroll down to learn about all the health benefits offered by popcorn.

 Popcorn is a satiating food, i.e., it makes you feel full.
 It is 1.6 times more satiating than potato chips.
 Thus, it reduces the feeling of hunger and helps in managing body weight (2).
 A cup of air-popped popcorn also contains only 31 calories (1).

-Popcorn can be seasoned with other healthy ingredients like spices and nuts to make it even healthier.
+Popcorn can be seasoned with other healthy ingredients like spices and nuts to make it taste better and even healthier.

 2. May Reduce The Risk Of Heart Disease